iscl-lrl/UD-treebank-Romanian/README.md

 ### Data Splits

 The treebank will be divided into three parts:
-- 12.5% for the test set (ro-ud-sl-test.conllu)
+- 12.5% for the test set (ro-ud-smsl-test.conllu)
-- 12.5% for the development set (ro-ud-sl-dev.conllu)
+- 12.5% for the development set (ro-ud-smsl-dev.conllu)
-- 75% for the training set (ro-ud-sl-train.conllu)
+- 75% for the training set (ro-ud-smsl-train.conllu)

 The split will be done done randomly.
 The corpus has been divided into documents containing instances of sexist language found in social media, from Twitter.